-Australia's legal and business similarities with the UK favour the growth of proptech as they make it easier for local start-ups to replicate successful business models available in the UK68 - a very dynamic market for both proptech and fintech.
+Australia's legal and business similarities with the UK favour the growth of proptech as they make it easier for local start-ups to replicate successful business models available in the UK^{47} - a very dynamic market for both proptech and fintech.

 Compared with Australia, New Zealand proptech is not as active.
-It is expected that proptech in New Zealand will remain latent for the near future.
+It is expected that proptech in New Zealand will face numerous challenges due to slump in demand.
+In this September, the number of houses sold declined by 20% compared to this time last year, which was assumed to be the result of lending restrictions and election uncertainty48.